PredictivePro/Image-Classification-using-Transfer-Learning-/README.md

 pip install torch torchvision

+The code is set up to automatically download the MNIST dataset from the internet if it does not exist locally.
 You can also download the MNIST dataset from here: https://www.kaggle.com/datasets/hojjatk/mnist-dataset

 Run the Code: Execute the provided Python script to start the image classification process.
 You can adjust configuration parameters like the number of epochs, batch size, optimizers, and learning rate in the code.